josephcheok/Bamazon/README.md

 - The first should ask them the ID of the product they would like to buy.
 - The second message should ask how many units of the product they would like to buy.

-The answers would be used to locate the item_id from the bamazon database in mysql and check if there is enough quantity to fulfill the order.
+The answers would be used to locate the item_id from the bamazon database in mySQL and check if there is enough quantity to fulfill the order.

-- If sufficient, order will go through
+- If sufficient, order will go through.
-  User would be notified of the price of the purchase and in mysql:
+  User would be notified of the price of the purchase and in mySQL:

   - the inventory of the corresponding item will be reduced and
   - the sale will be recorded.

   <img src="gif/saleSuccess.gif">
-   *Example 1: 2 fridges are ordered.
+   Example 1: 2 fridges are ordered.
 Stock quantity is 4.
-Order goes through.*
+Order goes through.

-- If insufficient, user would be notified
+- If insufficient, user would be notified.
   User is then given a chance to adjust their quantity for the same item or offered to return to the main menu.

   <img src="gif/saleFail.gif">
-  *Example 2: 3 fridges are ordered.
+  Example 2: 3 fridges are ordered.
 Stock remaining is 2.
 Order fails.
 User adjusts quantity to 1.
-Order goes through.*
+Order goes through.

   <img src="gif/saleRecorded.gif">
-  *sale of 3 fridges ordered from Example 1 and 2 are recorded in mySQL.*
+  sale of 3 fridges ordered from Example 1 and 2 are recorded in mySQL.

 ### 2. Managers: